johnfkraus/complete-guide-to-elasticsearch/README.md

 So that’s how to send requests to Elasticsearch with cURL.

-If you encounter any problems, try checking the order of the arguments, as cURL is quite

-sensitive in that regard.
+If you encounter any problems, try checking the order of the arguments, as cURL is quite sensitive in that regard.

-Honestly, its behavior can seem a bit weird if you are not familiar with it.

-If you prefer to use other HTTP clients, it should be fairly easy to replicate this in

-Postman or something like that.
+If you prefer to use other HTTP clients, it should be fairly easy to replicate this in Postman or something like that.

 Alright, I’ll see you in the next lecture.

 ## Lesson 20-Creating and Deleting Indexes